EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/docs/RulesEngine.md

 The intent is to use them to trigger cue transitions as soon as an expression involving tags becomes True

+## MQTT Message Expressions

+Any event like "$mqtt:topic/name" is an MQTT expression.
+If the scene is connected to an MQTT server, it fires when someone publishes a message on that topic.
+Wildcards are not currently not supported.

 ## Dynamic lighting channel values